Drug Development Process| Overview of Preclinical & clinical phases

 But doing it based on some lead molecule from natural products or already available drugs is easier.

-This method employs techniques like molecular modeling, combinatorial chemistry.
+This method employs techniques like molecular modeling and combinatorial chemistry.

-Here, a drug is discovered based on pathological deficiency or abnormality.
+Here, a drug is discovered based on a pathological target or abnormality.

-This needs the knowledge of human anatomy, pathophysiology, etc. L-dopa in parkinsonism, insulin in diabetes are examples of this discovery.
+This needs knowledge of human anatomy, pathophysiology, etc. L-dopa in parkinsonism and insulin in diabetes are examples of this discovery.

 Biotechnology

-Biotechnology is another method by which many vaccines, anti-sera, hormones like insulin are synthesized.
+Biotechnology is another method by which many vaccines, anti-sera, and hormones like insulin are synthesized.

 So this is also a method for new drug discovery.